Insomnia and Sleep Difficulties. Can it affect your Emotions?

 Signs and symptoms or insomnia or sleep difficulties

 - Insomnia disrupts the ability of the brain to process negative emotions.

 - Nevertheless, insomnia causes neural change and problems with regulating emotions.

-- Insomnia disables the ability of judging or sensing any kind of emotion by looking at the face of a person.
-However, it is difficult to judge emotions such as anger and sadness in people suffering from insomnia.
+- Insomnia disables the ability to judge or sense any kind of emotion by looking at a person’s face.
+However, it is difficult to judge emotions such as anger and sadness in people who have insomnia.
 This impairment occurs more in women.

-- People suffering from insomnia develop a perception towards negative stuff and perceive most things in a negative way.
-However, rather than looking at the bright side which a normal person tends to do.
-Insomniacs are characterises by a negative mood and are pessimism.
+- People who have insomnia develop a perception of negative stuff and perceive most things negatively, however, rather than looking at the bright side, which a normal person tends to do.
+Insomniacs are characterized by a negative mood and are pessimistic.

-- A sleep deprived or insomniac patient shows greater activity around the limbic area of the brain.
-Emotional regulation and processing undertakes in the limbic area.
+- A sleep-deprived or insomniac patient shows greater activity around the limbic area of the brain.
+Emotional regulation and processing undertake in the limbic area.

-- A person suffering from insomnia develops a cranky personality.
+- A person who has insomnia develops a cranky personality.
 The patient is in an irritable mood.
-The slightest and pettiest of circumstances triggers him.
+The slightest and pettiest of circumstances trigger him.
 However, insomnia characterizes other symptoms.
-Examples include, swinging moods, high temper and general fatigue, which result due to lack of sleep.
+Examples include swinging moods, high temper, and general fatigue due to lack of sleep.

 Insomnia is a sleeping disorder that directly affects a person’s emotions and the processing and regulation of emotions.
 There is a direct and important link between insomnia and emotional disorders.
 Indeed, if you believe you have insomnia or sleep difficulties, it may be best to contact our psychiatrist.
 Click HERE for the best advice that we can offer you.